yasha-user/yasha-user/README.md

 - 👀 I’m interested in backend
 - 🌱 I’m currently learning Javascript, express.js

 - 📫 How to reach me?
-My telegram is @yasha-tester
+My telegram is @yasha_tester

 <!---
 yasha-tester/yasha-tester is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.